zarthross/Event-Intro/README.md

 Techlahoma is a non-profit volunteer-run organization that puts on 33 groups, 2 conferences, and sponsors free local events.
 We do all this to support the grassroots tech community of Oklahoma.
 Learn more at techlahoma.org

 # (200OK.us)
 The annual 200OK conference is happening on May 18th.
-Call for Sponsors AND call for papers is open.
+Call for Sponsors is open.
 If your company wants to advertise at 200OK *and* support Techlahoma, you can find more info at 200ok.us and clicking 'sponsors'

 # (StarSpace46: Read if at StarSpace46 only)
 This event Center is donated by StarSpace46.
 If you like them and want them to stick around, get a $40 community membership.